 We work with legislators, non-stop and year-round, to pass laws that will change animals’ lives for the better.
-And during the legislative session, we are at the state capitol every day, making sure the laws we need actually get passed.
+And during the legislative session, we are at the state capitol every day—and we advocate at the federal and local levels, too—making sure the laws we need actually get passed.
 We never take the pressure off until the laws are in place and are being enforced.

 Here’s what we’ve done in the past several legislative sessions:

 - Successfully secured the state legislature’s support of a bill that would establish first-ever sustainable and meaningful funding stream for spay/neuter services in needy communities—after passing the legislature, the bill was vetoed by the Governor.

 - Defeated all anti-animal bills in the state legislature, including a “right to hunt” constitutional amendment and a memorial urging mass killing and auctioning of federally protected wild horses.

 - Supported the passage of an Albuquerque city ABQ resolution condemning coyote killing contests and urging the passage of state legislation to abolish these competitions statewide.

 - Supported the passage of a Santa Fe citywide prohibition on cruel wild & exotic animal circus acts.

 - Passed a state law thatadministratively moved the New Mexico Animal Sheltering Board out of the NM Regulation & Licensing Department and into the New Mexico Board of Veterinary Medicine as the Animal Sheltering Committee, in order to improve the state’s ability to distribute funds for vital statewide low-cost spay/neuter services, create stronger infrastructure for future enforcement of humane euthanasia standards and veterinary care in local shelters, and develop greater efficiency and capacity for providing resources for companion animals and shelters.